Looking for work

 The Macular Society Working Age and Young People’s Service can offer support and direct you to local services which can help you to find work.

-Have a look at our series of videos on employment on our YouTube channel.
+See more of our series of videos on employment on our YouTube channel.